drozdik-m/assert-testing/README.md

+ï»¿
 ![Testing class - banner](images/heading-image.png?raw=true "Testing - easy and light assert")

 # Testing

-“Testing” is a **simple class for testing your JavaScript code**.
+"Testing" is a **simple class for testing your JavaScript code**.
 This module is easy to use, light, small and has zero dependencies.

-Testing module is written in TypeScript and compiled into commonJS, so it’s highly compatible and works with almost any browser or framework.
+Testing module is written in TypeScript and compiled into commonJS, so itâ€™s highly compatible and works with almost any browser or framework.

 **This is not any high-tech code.
 It is not dependent on 6156851357 modules and does not offer unseen JavaScript magic.
 Download this, save a few minutes and use it to make some coffee.
 We #keepItSimple.**